 Austin, Texas —Jan.
-28, 2020—Medici (now called Direct Health), a virtual healthcare company based in Austin, today announced it has been named a winner in the 2020 BIG Innovation Awards presented by the Business Intelligence Group.
+28, 2020—Direct Health (now called Direct Health), a virtual healthcare company based in Austin, today announced it has been named a winner in the 2020 BIG Innovation Awards presented by the Business Intelligence Group.

 The latest telehealth report from Chilmark Research, Primary Care for the 21st Century: Technology-Enabled and On Demand, found that the growing imbalance in supply and demand in primary care leads to an average wait time of 29.3 days for a primary care appointment in major metropolitan areas.

-“We entered the healthcare market in 2016 to disrupt it,” said Clinton Philips, Medici’s founder and CEO.
+“We entered the healthcare market in 2016 to disrupt it,” said Clinton Philips, Direct Health’s founder and CEO.
 “We have created a simple-to-use but powerful mobile communication tool for providers and patients that in three short years has evolved into a robust virtual care platform used by 30,000 doctors.”

-For a flat monthly fee, Medici offers doctors more than a dozen innovative features including secure text messaging, video and audio consultations, ePrescriptions, translation in over 25 languages, in-application billing, electronic records integration, group messages, eReferrals, and much more.
+For a flat monthly fee, Direct Health offers doctors more than a dozen innovative features including secure text messaging, video and audio consultations, ePrescriptions, translation in over 25 languages, in-application billing, electronic records integration, group messages, eReferrals, and much more.
 Many doctors recoup their monthly fee after just three consults.

 Organizations from across the globe submitted their recent innovations for consideration in the BIG Innovation Awards.
 Nominations were then judged by a select group of business leaders and executives who volunteer their time and expertise to score submissions.